jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 # Acknowledgments
-Technical and editorial reviews were provided by the colleagues at CleverReach, the colleagues at Certified Senders Alliance and eco.de, Levent Ulucan (Inxmail), Arne Allisat and Tobias Herkula (1&1 Mail & Media) and Sven Krohlas (BFK Edv-consulting).
+Technical and editorial reviews were provided by the colleagues at CleverReach, the colleagues at Certified Senders Alliance and eco.de, Arne Allisat, Tobias Herkula and Levent Ulucan (1&1 Mail & Media) and Sven Krohlas (BFK Edv-consulting).

 --- back